kryptokrona/kryptokrona-docs/docs/Frequently-Asked-Questions.md

 #### Q: What is mixin?

   A: Mixin is how many times your transaction is "mixed" with others for obfuscation and privacy.
-Mixin is locked by the network to `7` as of block `620,000` and is not adjustable by the user; this is done to ensure that no one can send a non-private transaction(`0` mixin) or be a victim of the "Tall Poppy Syndrome" by using a (comparatively) high mixin.
+  Mixin is locked by the network to `7` as of block `620,000` and is not adjustable by the user; this is done to ensure that no one can send a non-private transaction(`0` mixin) or be a victim of the "Tall Poppy Syndrome" by using a high mixin compared to everyone else on the network.

 #### Q: How can I view my balance?

-  A: If zedwallet is fully synced, in zedwallet, simply type `balance`.
+  A: If `TurtleCoind.exe` is fully synced, in zedwallet, simply type `balance`.

 #### Q: How long does it take to sync TurtleCoind.exe?